9 Must-Read Books for L&D Practitioners

 That’s why this list is organized by role.
 Each book is a voice in an ongoing conversation about how people learn, how behavior changes, and how organizations build capability.
 When you read, you’re joining that conversation.
 Whether you extend it in practice is up to you.

-We’ve included books we’ve found useful, challenging, and occasionally frustrating.
+This isn’t a comprehensive list.
+It’s a small set of books I’ve found useful, challenging, and occasionally frustrating.
 Some industry titles lean hard on case studies and take their time getting to the point.
-In a few places, we don’t fully agree with the authors.
+In a few places, I don’t fully agree with the authors.
 That’s part of the value.
 These are perspectives to test and adapt to the reality of your organization.

 Learning experience design

-• Best for: L&D practitioners designing learning for behavior change, not just understanding
+Best for: L&D practitioners designing learning for behavior change

 • Start with the system: training is rarely the only lever that matters.